-The Special Populations program at Georgia Northwestern Technical College serves single parents, displaced homemakers, students whose first language is not English and students who are enrolled in non-traditional programs.
-The program offers customized workshops and seminars providing career testing and exploration as well as workshops and seminars that address life issues such as stress management, parenting skills, self-esteem improvement and job readiness training.
+The Special Populations program at Georgia Northwestern Technical College serves single parents, out of workforce individuals, English learners, and students who are enrolled in non-traditional programs.
+The program offers customized workshops and seminars, provides career testing and exploration as well as workshops and seminars that address life issues such as stress management, parenting skills, self-esteem improvement, and job readiness training.

-Special Populations also provides tangible support services such as a lending library that allows students to borrow text books on semester basis.
+Special Populations also provides tangible support services such as a lending library that allows students to borrow textbooks on a semester basis.
 While the program specifically focuses on the needs of special populations groups, all workshops and seminars are open to all students.

 A single parent is defined as one who is legally unmarried, who has full or partial custody of at least one minor child and who is in need of employment or career training.